zxc23/dcss-scoreboard/README.md

 ## How to use

-Python 3.5 is required.
+Python 3.5+ is required.
 Install pre-requisites with `pip install -r requirements.txt`.

-For testing purposes, you can download lots of logfiles with `download-logs.sh`.

-Once you have some logfiles, you can run `loader.py`, which is a simple test script that:

-1. Loads all these log files into the database
-2. Runs scoring on every log line in the database
-3. Writes website pages out based on this data

-The sqlite database is `scoredata.db` and the website is written to `dcss-scoreboard-html/`.
+You can use sqlite or postgres as your database baackend.

+To use the code, run `loader.py --help`.

 ## Windows users